 Indonesia is still recovering from the catastrophic event, treating the injured and providing shelter and food to thousands of homeless people.
 However, what worries scientists is the fact that the eruption did not generate any significant seismic signals.
 As a consequence, Indonesia’s geophysical agency declared that there was no risk of a tsunami.
 This oversight in detection failed to alert and caused the deaths of hundreds of people.

 Generally, tsunamis are triggered by an earthquake.
 But in this instance, it was an undersea volcanic eruption that caused the tsunami.
-The head of International Research Institute of Disaster in Japan also agreed that their warning systems would have failed to generate any signal in similar circumstances.
+The head of the International Research Institute of Disaster in Japan also agreed that their warning systems would have failed to generate any signal in similar circumstances.

 Several geology experts have been landing in Indonesia to study the situation so as to develop an effective mechanism that would help authorities know about such eruptions and tsunamis beforehand.

 “Indonesia has demonstrated to the rest of the world the huge variety of sources that have the potential to cause tsunamis.
 More research is needed to understand those less-expected events,” Stephen Hicks, a seismologist at the University of Southampton, said to Channel News Asia.